4d/docs/website/translated_docs/pt/Concepts/operators.md

 $col:=New collection //$col is initialized with an empty collection
 ```

 > Do NOT confuse the assignment operator `:=` with the equality comparison operator `=`.
 A different assignment operator (and not `=`) was deliberately chosen to avoid issues and confusion which often occur with == or === in other programming languages.
-Such errors are often difficult to recognize by the compiler and lead to time-consuming troubleshooting.
+Esses erros são geralmente difíceis de reconhecer pelo compilador e geram problemas trabalhosos.

 ## Basic operators